Suaeda

 Suaeda is a genus of plants also known as seepweeds and sea-blites.
 Most species are confined to saline or alkaline soil habitats, such as coastal salt-flats and tidal wetlands.
 Many species have thick, succulent leaves, a characteristic seen in various plant genera that thrive in salty habitats (halophile plants).

 There are about 110 species in the genus Suaeda.

 The most common species in northwestern Europe is S. maritima.
-It grows along the coasts, especially in saltmarsh areas, and is known in Britain as "common sea-blite", but as "herbaceous seepweed" in the USA.
+It grows along the coasts, especially in saltmarsh areas, and is known in Britain as "common sea-blite", but as "herbaceous seepweed" in the US.
 It is also common along the east coast of North America from Virginia northward.
 One of its varieties is common in tropical Asia on the land-side edge of mangrove tidal swamps.
 Another variety of this polymorphic species is common in tidal zones all around Australia (Suaeda maritima var. australis is also classed as S. australis).
 On the coasts of the Mediterranean Sea a common Suaeda species is S. vera.
 This is known as "shrubby sea-blite" in English.
 It grows taller and forms a bush.